mkabbe/snATACnanoCT_AdultHumanCNS/README.md

 # Single-nuclei histone modification profiling of the adult human central nervous system unveils epigenetic memory of developmental programs

-snATAC-seq, multimodal nanoCUT&Tag and Micro-C Analysis scripts from Kabbe et.al.
+snATAC-seq, multimodal nanoCUT&Tag and Micro-C Analysis from Kabbe et.al.
 2024 (doi XXXX)

 All code used to generate the figures can be found in:
 ###### src/analysis_PIPELINE_scripts